nathandavis18/Mini-Editor/README.md

 ### Contributing

-If you would like to contribute to this project, feel free to clone this repo, make a new branch and work on any changes you see necessary.
-If you come across any issues, feel free to make your own fix for it, or create an issue so I am aware of it and can fix it.
+I am welcome to any and all who want to contribute!
+Pushing to the master branch is restricted (for obvious reasons, lol).
+If you would like to contribute, just clone the repo, make a new branch, and implement whatever features you would like!
+You can also fork this repo and contribute that way.
+All changes must be approved by me, as I am the sole maintainer of this project.

 #### UNTESTED ON OSX (macOS).